tkzic/WebAudio/README.md

 There are a few quirks when multiple patch cords come out of the same outlet.
 Until this gets resolved - there may be instances where it looks like stuff isn't connected, or there are zombie patch cords which don't get cleared.

+When you change your window size, open the console, scroll, or any number of other things - the SVG drawing functions can get confused about where they're supposed to be - but the underlying audio connections are remarkably solid.

 Live-input: if your browser/computer supports live-input, you'll get a system prompt asking you to accept it, every single time you create a live-input module or load a patch which has one.